Back

 National Runaway Safeline (NRS)

-Helps keep America’’s runaway, homeless and at-risk youth safe and off the streets.
-The National Runaway Safeline (NRS) is here to listen whether you are thinking of running away or already have.
-Our services are confidential and nonjudgmental.
+Helps keep America’s runaway, homeless, and at-risk youth safe and off the streets.
+The National Runaway Safeline (NRS) is there to listen and provides confidential and nonjudgmental support.

 1-800-RUNAWAY (786-2929)